 4. Board members will ask any questions to historic preservation staff.

-6. The public hearing provides any member of the public three minutes within which to make comments and ask questions of the applicant, staff and board members.
+6. The public hearing provides any member of the public three minutes within which to make comments.

 7. After the public hearing is closed, there is discussion by board members, during which the chair of the meeting may permit board questions to and answers from the staff, the applicant, or the public.